waleedSk7/Language_Translation_English_To_Hindi_Transformers/README.md

 - Checkpoint management allows for training to be paused and resumed
 - The evaluation framework allows for fair comparison between different model architectures

-## License

-The models and dataset used in this project may have their own licenses.
-Please refer to the respective sources for more information.